Hamza-Mandviwala/two-tier-kubernetes-app-aws-architecture/README.md

    4. 1 Bastion/jump host – can be assigned an open security group.
 This instance will be logged into by the user to perform installation and administration of the Kubernetes cluster.
 Also, we should be assigning an elastic IP to this instance so that we can ssh into it. ***Kindly note that the architecture diagrams do not contain this bastion/jump host.***
 4. Now we need to create the instance target groups that will be having the 3 Ingress nodes as backends to be served by the Application load balancer we create next.
 5. Create an internet facing Application (HTTP/HTTPS) load balancer.
 Its configuration must be to listen on ports 80 (for HTTP) and the backend would be the instance target group we created in the previous step.
 6. Now that the infra layer and instances are all set up, we should log into the bastion host, and start off with the installation.
 In this case, we assume that the upstream Kubernetes deployment is used, however for production, we should make use of vendor supported offerings like RedHat OpenShift, Mirantis Kubernetes Engine, VMware Tanzu, Rancher Labs etc so that we can reach out for any support and expertise needed in case of outage.
+We can also leverage the managed Kubernetes service of AWS known as EKS.
+This takes away the burden of managing the Kubernetes cluster and we are only responsible for deploying and managing our application workloads.
 7. Once the Kubernetes cluster is deployed, the application can deployed into the Kubernetes cluster.
-For testing purposes, try to manually deploy a the application and perform curl tests to see if responses are received.
+For testing purposes, try to manually deploy the application and perform curl tests to see if responses are received.
 Once testing is successful, deployment can be automated as part of pipelines.

 ## DevOps CI/CD Pipeline